Briansim74/Market-Making-Trading-System/research_findings.md

 This preserves the distinction between prediction and execution policy.

 ### 6.4.
-H4 - Toxicity Modelling / Live Markout Analysis
+H4 - Live execution revealed a measurable gap between theoretical spread capture and realized market-making economics
 The live system records each fill together with:
 - side
 - price